thegetty/ancient-glass/transmittal-text/markdown/04 Cat 1-50 FINAL.md

 ## Comments and Comparanda

 On core-formed alabastra see comments on [2003.180](#cat).
-For the classification of this particular alabastron see {Grose 1989}, class I:F subgroup with dark-colored ground and two horizontal threads, dated to the late sixth century BCE, alabastron form I:3B, dated to the fifth century BCE: p.
-137, no. 77. {Arveiller-Dulong and Nenna 2000}, p.
+For the classification of this particular alabastron see [[Grose 1989]], class I:F subgroup with dark-colored ground and two horizontal threads, dated to the late sixth century BCE, alabastron form I:3B, dated to the fifth century BCE: p.
+137, no. 77. [[Arveiller-Dulong and Nenna 2000]], p.
 44, no. 17, p.
 24 color plate, from Eretria, Greece.

 ## Provenance